 The defence of Anwar and counter arguments continue with Thomas’s preposterous statement that, “if Anwar were not a potential prime minister but ordinary citizen he would not face this prosecution” is an absurdity that should not go unanswered.
 Thomas is after all arguing the Rule of Law in this matter.
 Now he makes distinctions which suggests he does not understand the concept or the doctrine of the Rule of Law.

-The inference one is invited to draw from Thomas’ statement in this regard can be taken to also mean that, only potential prime ministers are charged with rape, conspiracy, sodomy (in this particular instance) or other major offences in Malaysia.
-Or in the alternative that if they are charged and tried for such offences then it is not in the national interest to do so if they are high profile people.
-Once more is Thomas really arguing the Rule of Law?
+The inference one is invited to draw from Thomas’ statement in this regard can be taken to also mean that, potential prime ministers, ministers and other dignitaries charged with rape, conspiracy, sodomy (in this particular instance) or other major offences in Malaysia should have the charges against them dropped ‘because it is not in the national interest’.
+Once more is Thomas really supporting the Rule of Law in his argument?

-Such statements made without foundation on fact or law do little to serve Anwar or the argument that the state is corrupt or the that prosecution is politically motivated in its prosecution of Anwar.
+Such statements made without thought, foundation on fact or law do little to serve the causes of justice, the Rule of Law, Anwar or the argument that the state is corrupt or the that prosecution is politically motivated in its prosecution of Anwar.

 Much like Ambiga, Thomas offers feeble reasons as to why the trial should not go ahead including implications for ‘Malaysia’s reputation in the eyes of the outside world’ as a valid consideration.
 Does the outside world really care about Anwar’s trial apart from the discredit neo con Paul Wolfowitz and his mates who set Anwar up to overthrow a government outside the ballot box?
 Thomas and Ambiga offer no evidence to justify this claim.